Forgive Others as God Forgave You ~ Bible Verses & Scripture Quotes;

 And then it happened.
 My 3yr old hit my 5yr old – smack!
 Right on the head.
 I rushed to the scene, and my 5 year old was naturally very upset.
 Sorry big guy, I said to him.
 Are you ok?
 Pele!
 After calming him down and making sure he was ok, I grabbed my 3yr old by the hand, walking quickly down the hallway, very annoyed.

 We got to the end of the hallway and the interrogation began lol.
 Why did you hit your brother on the head?
 I demanded.
 “Because he was mad at me!” came his answer.
 I certainly wasn’t expecting that answer.
 What?
-You hit him on the head because he was mad at you? oh boy… lol.
+You hit him on the head because he was mad at you? oh boy… 😕 lol.
 You can’t bully your brother into not being mad at you, I gently explained to him.
 When someone gets mad at you, you should ask them why they’re not happy with you if you don’t know – then tell them you’re sorry if you need to.
 You can’t force a person into “not being mad at you”.
 Ok?
-“Ok Mummy”, he said, with his best “I’m sorry I did that” look .
+“Ok Mommy”, he said, with his best “I’m sorry I did that” look :).

 I told him to face the wall for a few minutes, and to think some more about what he had done.
-By the way, in case you’re not familiar with the concept of “facing the wall” – it is probably the African version of a time out lol – You pretty much ask your child to stand (or sit) facing a wall, and they can’t look at anything except a blank wall for a few minutes.
-They absolutely hate it .
+By the way, in case you’re not familiar with the concept of “facing the wall” – it is the African version of a time out.
+You pretty much ask your child to stand (or sit) facing a wall, and they can’t look at anything except a blank wall for a few minutes.
+They absolutely hate it lol.
 And it works – they are usually very repentant at the end of it lol!
 So anyway, after my little guy’s time out was done, he yelled “I won’t do that again!” – And I asked him to go apologize to his brother.

-“I’m sorry “… He said to his big brother.
+I’m sorry … My 3yr old said to his big brother.
 Just to give you a little background – Typically, when the kids apologize to each other, the response from the offended party when all becomes well and good is “That’s ok”.
-But this time, instead of hearing my 5yr old just say “that’s ok”, I heard him say – “That’s ok, I forgive you”!
+This time, instead of hearing my 5yr old just say “that’s ok”, I heard him say – “That’s ok, I forgive you”!

 However, we can’t on the one hand be going to church, praising God and saying we are followers of God, when on the other hand we are holding a grudge against others and not extending the hand of forgiveness to them.
 So like what these scriptures say, right? —